 - Integrated execution with a test management tool is going to be important for tool success.

 - Look for data-driven automation support as iterations in execution is going to increase coverage and ROI.

 Mobile App Testing using Emulators, Simulators and Real Devices

 There are different strategies for mobile testing, but when it comes to simulators/ emulators and real devices, it’s not really an either/or approach.
 Each solution has its benefits and drawbacks, depending on the stage of an app’s lifecycle.
 Let’s see where and when to use emulators, simulators or real devices.

-An emulator works as the real device and duplicates every aspect of the original device’s structure, both software and hardware.
+An emulator works like the real device and duplicates every aspect of the original device’s structure, both software, and hardware.
 It basically simulates all of the hardware the real device uses, allowing the exact same app to run on it unmodified, and all of the software.
 The main advantages of emulators are that they are open source and hence cost effective.

 There are some disadvantages like they are very slow.
 Also, a mobile device emulator doesn’t take into consideration factors like battery overheating/drainage or conflicts with other (default) apps.